 A large number of pharma companies are looking into energy consumption optimisation by using reduction and recovery strategy.
 The AHU allows energy efficiency thanks to the recovery of treated air which is used to cool/heat the incoming air thus maintaing optimal system performance.

-IMA machines equipped with Air Handling Unit (i.e. Perfima, Aria, Venus and Atlantis washing cabinets) preserve resources minimising energy consumption.
+IMA machines equipped with Air Handling Unit (i.e. Perfima coater, Aria fluid bed and the washing cabinets Aquaria, Atlantis, Venus).

 The Continuous Manufacturing projects aim at improving process efficiency and minimising energy consumption.
 Although the development of Continuous Manufacturing process and technology is a challenge, it will have significant advantages including costs and risks reduction at any stage, either during the engineering phase or in daily production with the opportunity of higher flexibility.

 Continuous Manufacturing in pharmaceutical industry has a great potential in terms of sustainability as the reduced plant footprint leads to space and energy-savings.
 IMA has completed a solid dose processing line for both compression (CDC) and encapsulation (CDE).

 The Continuous Direct Compression line can be implemented with CROMA or CTC 500 continuous coater downstream the tablet press.

 LYnfinity is a Continuous Manufacturing process developed for freeze drying.

 Powering an isolated line requires a great deal of energy, in the form of electricity, heated or cooled water, and steam.

 IMA has always been committed to reducing the environmental impact of its equipment, addressing the issue of consumption through design choices, high-efficiency components and optimizing the control dynamics on processing machines such as freeze dryers and isolators.
 IMA has several active projects that intend to exploit the advantages offered by advanced solutions for data collection and analysis in order to reduce consumption.